-The Council or the Cabinet may exercise their functions in a number of ways, for example:-

-- (a) enter into arrangements or agreements with any person or body; - (b) establish joint arrangements with one or more local authorities to exercise functions; - (c) co-operate with, or facilitate or co-ordinate the activities of, any person or body; and - (d) exercise on behalf of that person or body any functions of that person or body.
+- 12.3.1 The Council or the Cabinet may exercise their functions in a number of ways, for example:- - (a) enter into arrangements or agreements with any person or body; - (b) establish joint arrangements with one or more local authorities to exercise functions; - (c) co-operate with, or facilitate or co-ordinate the activities of, any person or body; and

-The following provisions will apply to any joint arrangements:-

-The Council may establish joint arrangements with one or more local authorities and/or their executives to exercise functions or to advise the Council.
-Such arrangements may involve the appointment of a joint committee with these other local authorities.

-The Council has, along with other local authorities in the West Midlands, established a Police and Crime Panel pursuant to the provisions of the Police Reform and Social Responsibility Act 2011.
+- (d) exercise on behalf of that person or body any functions of that person or body. - 12.3.2 The following provisions will apply to any joint arrangements:- - 12.3.3 The Council may establish joint arrangements with one or more local authorities and/or their Executives to exercise functions or to advise the Council.
+Such arrangements may involve the appointment of a joint committee with these other local authorities. - 12.3.4 The Council has, along with other local authorities in the West Midlands, established a Police and Crime Panel pursuant to the provisions of the Police Reform and Social Responsibility Act 2011.

-1.12 Contracts and Contracting Out
+13. Contracts and Contracting Out

-Every contract made by the Council will comply with the Rules for Contracts Procedure Rules set out in Part 3 of this Constitution.

-The Council (for non-executive functions) and the Cabinet (for executive functions) may contract out to another body or organisation functions which may be exercised by an officer and which are permissible under specific legislation, subject to an order under section 70 of the Deregulation and Contracting Out Act 1994, or under contracting arrangements where the contractor acts as the Council's agent under usual contacting principles, provided there is no delegation of the Council's discretionary decision making.
+- 13.1 Every contract made by the Council will comply with the Contracts Procedure Rules set out in Part 3 of this Constitution. - The Council (for non-executive functions) and the Cabinet (for executive functions) may contract out to another body or organisation functions, which may be exercised by an officer and which are permissible under specific legislation, subject to an order under section 70 of the Deregulation and Contracting Out Act 1994, or under contracting arrangements where the contractor acts as the Council's agent under usual contacting principles, provided there is no delegation of the Council's discretionary decision making.

-1.13 Citizens' Rights
+14. Citizens' Rights

-The Council welcomes the participation of citizens in its work.

-Citizens have a number of rights in their dealings with the Council.
+- 14.1 The Council welcomes the participation of citizens in its work. - 14.2 Citizens have a number of rights in their dealings with the Council.
 Some of these are legal rights, whilst others depend on the Council's own processes.
-The local Citizens' Advice Bureau and Coventry Law Centre can advise on individuals' legal rights.

-Where members of the public use specific Council services, for example as a parent of a school pupil or as a Council tenant, they have additional rights.
-These are not covered in this Constitution.

-Citizens have the right to:-

-- Vote at local elections if they are registered. - Contact their local Councillor about any matters of concern to them in their ward. - Contact the appropriate Cabinet Member about any matters of concern that relate to their portfolio. - Obtain a copy of Access to the Constitution. - Attend all meetings of the Council, Cabinet, Scrutiny Boards, NeighbourhoodWard Forums, and its Committees except where exempt personal or confidential matters are being discussed (see Access to Information Procedure Rules in Part 3).
+The local Citizens' Advice Bureau and Coventry Law Centre can advise on individuals' legal rights. - 14.3 Where members of the public use specific Council services, for example as a parent of a school pupil or as a Council tenant, they have additional rights.
+These are not covered in this Constitution. - 14.4 Citizens have the right to:- - Vote at local elections if they are registered; - Contact their local Councillor about any matters of concern to them in their ward; - Contact the appropriate Cabinet Member about any matters of concern that relate to their portfolio;